 - Research Methods

-Conditional admission may be granted without Statistics, Research Methods, or History and Systems of Psychology to students that agree to a remediation plan to complete these courses concurrent with the first semester of graduate coursework.
+Conditional admission may be granted without Statistics or Research Methods to students that agree to a remediation plan to complete these courses concurrent with the first semester of graduate coursework.

 Back to TopProgram Structure

 Students are able to complete the program entirely online or take in-person classes on campus.
 Part-time and full-time options are available.
 Students also have the option to complete a thesis project as part of their degree requirement.
 Students intending to apply to a doctoral program are encouraged to complete the thesis option.